yihui/latex-pass/README.md

 By default, the LaTeX engine to compile `.tex` documents is `pdflatex`.
 If the document requires a different engine to compile, you may name your file with the engine name, e.g., `xelatex.tex` or `lualatex.tex`, or add a comment of the form `% !TeX program = ENGINE` to your document, e.g., `% !TeX program = xelatex`.
 The bibliography may be processed by either `bibtex` (default) or `biber`.
 You may add the bibliography engine name to the filename if you want to use one specifically, e.g., `test-biber.tex`.

 If you are compiling an Rmd document, please see [Section 3.3.7.1 of the _R Markdown Definitive Guide_](https://bookdown.org/yihui/rmarkdown/pdf-document.html#latex-engine) for how to specify the LaTeX engine in the Rmd document.

+## How to reproduce what this repo does locally

+If you do not want to wait for 2 minutes, you can find out the missing LaTeX packages by yourself locally via the R function `tinytex::parse_packages()`, which requires you to install TeX Live or TinyTeX.
+See more information at https://bookdown.org/yihui/rmarkdown-cookbook/install-latex-pkgs.html.